Marker Logo

 this page online

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-From Seaport to National Park (about 300 feet away, measured in a direct line); World War I Memorial (about 500 feet away); The Georgetown House (about 600 feet away); A Long Stretch of Quiet and Peace… (about 600 feet away); Herman Hollerith (about 600 feet away); Mule Power (about 600 feet away); Creating a National Park (about 600 feet away); The History of Canal Square (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Richard Pitts (about 300 feet away, measured in a direct line); From Seaport to National Park (about 300 feet away); World War I Memorial (about 500 feet away); The Georgetown House (about 600 feet away); a different marker also named The Georgetown House (about 600 feet away); A Long Stretch of Quiet and Peace… (about 600 feet away); Herman Hollerith (about 600 feet away); Mule Power (about 600 feet away).
 Touch for a list and map of all markers in Northwest Washington.

 Benjamin Banneker and Suter's Tavern Marker image.
 Click for full size.